johnbrett/hapi-auth-bearer-token/README.md

 [**hapi**](https://github.com/spumko/hapi) Bearer and Access Token authentication plugin

+This project is actively maintained and has 100% unit test coverage.
+If you have any problems using it please raise an issue.
+Please star if using, so I know where to focus time spent on open source work.

 Bearer authentication requires validating a token passed in by either the bearer authorization header, or by an access_token query parameter.
 The `'bearer-access-token'` scheme takes the following options:

 - `validateFunc` - (required) a token lookup and validation function with the signature `function(token, callback)` where: